 dogs on leash

-Provided by VisitUtah.com: "The Wildcat Trail is a 3.2-mile loop hike into one of the most scenic areas that Monument Valley has to offer.
+Provided by VisitUtah.com: "The Wildcat Trail is a 3.9-mile loop hike into one of the most scenic areas that Monument Valley has to offer.
 This trail lets hikers feel like they stepped back in time into the Wild West.
 Hikers will travel around one some of the most famous rock buttes in the park, and will at one point find themselves standing in a spot where three towering buttes surround them.
 The Wildcat Trail is the only self-guided trail in the park but offers some world- class scenery as it takes hikers for a walk through the world-famous Mitten Buttes and Merrick Butte.
-Start: Wildcat Trail trailhead sign at the northwest corner of the visitor center parking area Distance: 3.2 miles to end of loop with return trip totaling nearly 4 miles Hiking time: 2 to 3 hours Difficulty: Moderate due to sandy sections Trail surface: Sand, dirt, and rock trail Best season: Spring and fall Other trail users: Horseback riders Canine compatibility: Leashed dogs permitted Fees and permits: Park entry fee required Schedule: Open year-round; check website for closures"
+Start: Wildcat Trail trailhead sign at the northwest corner of the visitor center parking area Distance: Nearly 4 miles Hiking time: 2 to 3 hours Difficulty: Moderate due to sandy sections Trail surface: Sand, dirt, and rock trail Best season: Spring and fall Other trail users: Horseback riders Canine compatibility: Leashed dogs permitted Fees and permits: Park entry fee required Schedule: Open year-round; check website for closures"

 One of the best hikes I had ever.
 The imp soon facades of the buttes is an out of earth experience in this beautiful holy place